loteoo/hyperstatic/src/pages/Home/home.md

 Each link is aware of the page bundle it points to.
 Links have 4 statuses:

 - Invalid route
-  This is if the link has no mathing pattern in the state.
+  This is if the link has no mathing route.
 The link knows it will 404.
-The link will still work, but will not be loading anything in the background.
+The link will still work, but will not be doing anything in the background.
 - Iddle
   The link is valid and waits to enter the viewport or to be hovered on.
 - Loading